will-moss/isaiah/README.md

 - `docker-compose.traefik.yml`: A sample setup with Isaiah running on port 80, behind a Traefik proxy listening on port 443.

 - `docker-compose.agent.yml`: A sample setup with Isaiah operating as an Agent in a multi-node deployment.

+- `docker-compose.host.yml`: A sample setup with Isaiah expecting to communicate with other hosts in a multi-host deployment.

 When your `docker-compose` file is on point, you can use the following commands :
 ```sh